Carlson, William C. Weyerhaeuser Company, Hot Springs, Arkansas.

 - Shoot and root apices

 - Secondary vascular tissues

 - Shoot growth and dormancy

 - Correlative relations in shoot and root development

 An irreversible increase in the size of a tree.
-Trees grow to a larger size at maturity than other woody perennials, have a comparatively long period of development to maturity, and live a long time in the mature state.
+Trees grow to a larger size at maturity than other woody perennials (Fig. 1), have a comparatively long period of development to maturity, and live a long time in the mature state.
 Trees, like other vascular plants, are made up of cells; growth is the result of adding more cells through cell division, and of the elongation and maturation of those cells into functional tissues.
-Cells and the tissues they compose differ in structure and function.
+Cells and the tissues that they compose differ in structure and function.
 Some tissues, such as the corky bark, mechanically protect the tree and insulate it against rapid temperature changes.
-Xylem tissues conduct water, minerals, and some hormones up the tree, and the phloem tissues conduct photosynthate sugar solutions and other organic molecules in most cases down the tree.
-That fraction of the xylem and phloem which conducts liquids is termed vascular tissue.
-There are also other nonconducting cells such as parenchyma within the xylem and phloem tissues, which is important in photosynthesis and food storage.
-See also: Tree; Tree physiology
+Xylem tissues conduct water, minerals, and some hormones up the tree, whereas phloem tissues conduct photosynthate sugar solutions and other organic molecules (in most cases) down the tree.
+That fraction of the xylem and phloem that conducts liquids is termed vascular tissue.
+There are also other nonconducting cells (for example, parenchymal cells) that are important in photosynthesis and food storage.
+See also: Cell (biology); Cell division; Forest; Forest measurement; Parenchyma; Phloem; Plant cell; Plant growth; Plant primary vascular system; Tissue; Tree; Tree physiology; Xylem

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.